yzerlaut/old_physion/physion/Ca_imaging/README.md

 - use `ssh` to transfer the raw data

 - use the image block ripping utility from Bruker to convert the raw data to tiff files.
-Download Prairie 5.5 at the [following link](https://www.brukersupport.com/File/?id=61188&folderid=44665).
+Download the program from your Prairie version, see [https://pvupdate.blogspot.com/](https://pvupdate.blogspot.com/) (e.g. Prairie 5.5 at the [following link](https://www.brukersupport.com/File/?id=61188&folderid=44665)).

 ## Registration and Cell detection